MAGALA-RICHARD/apsimNGpy/docs/source/api.rst

 .. function:: apsimNGpy.core.core.CoreModel.examine_management_info(self, simulations: Union[list, tuple] = None)

+   @deprecated in versions 0.38+
         This will show the current management scripts in the simulation root

         Parameters
         ----------